Tricked-dev/Speech-To-Text-Bot/PRIVACY.md

 Use of Information

 We use the audio files collected from Discord channels to transcribe voice messages.
-The transcribed messages are saved on our server for up to 24 hours before they are deleted.
+The transcribed messages are saved on our server for up to the duration the bot responds before they are deleted.
 We do not listen to the audio files or transcribed messages, and we do not share them with any third parties.

 Disclosure of Information